 - Student Debt

 How Well Is Santa Clara University Ranked?

-SCU landed the #68 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
-This puts it in the top 5% of all schools in the nation.
-This is an improvement over the previous year, when SCU held the #75 spot on the Best Overall Colleges list.
+SCU is ranked #59 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
+This lands it a coveted spot in the top 5% of all colleges and universities in the country.
+This is an improvement over the previous year, when SCU held the #68 spot on the Best Overall Colleges list.

 Is It Hard to Get Into SCU?

 If you're applying to Santa Clara University you'll face some tough competition, since the school's acceptance rate is only 51%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

 About 68% of students accepted to SCU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 630 and 700.
 Math scores were between 640 and 750.

 Student to Faculty Ratio